juspay/github-nix-ci/README.md

 1. Switch your configuration to [using flakes](https://nixos.asia/en/configuration-as-flake) and thereon to using [flake-parts]
 1. Add this repo as a flake input
-1. Add `inputs.github-nix-ci.nixosModules.default` (if NixOS) or `inputs.github-nix-ci.darwinModules.default` (if macOS/nix-darwin) to the `imports` of your top-level module.
+1. Add `inputs.github-nix-ci.nixosModules.default` (if NixOS) or `inputs.github-nix-ci.darwinModules.default` (if macOS/nix-darwin) to the `imports` of your top-level flake-parts module.

 Test that everything is okay by activating your configuration.